CPA Eligibility Requirements for International Candidates

 The International Qualification Examination (IQEX) is an alternative to the CPA exam for candidates from certain countries with mutual recognition agreements with the U.S. The IQEX is a single exam that covers topics from the CPA exam but is designed for accountants already qualified in their home country.

-These agreements recognize that the accounting standards and practices in these countries are substantially equivalent to those in the U.S. The countries currently included are:
+These agreements recognise that these countries' accounting standards and practices are substantially equivalent to those in the U.S. Currently, IQAB has established MRAs with the following professional bodies:

 IQEX is designed to streamline the certification process for these professionals by focusing solely on the differences between U.S. accounting principles and those of their home countries.
 It’s a single exam that covers: